 Beyond classroom education, you will get to experience different departments around camp, learning and becoming an integral part of the operations at VBC.
 You may have the opportunity to work Front Desk, Maintenance, Food Service or even Horsemanship.
-The key is that in addition to all the broad training and experience that you will gain from the program itself, you will get to spend a portion of your time learning the kind of job or role that best suits you.
-Although the full-time staff all have their own departments and jobs, many times during the year we all pitch in to get things done.
-Sometimes it will be the interns handling set-up and cleaning duties as a group.
-Other times, the entire VBC staff will be working together to get the camp ready for our next guest group.
-When you’re in Outpost, you learn to work as a team to get these big tasks done.
+The key is that in addition to the broad training and experience you will gain from the program itself, you will get to spend a portion of your time learning what kind of job or role best suits you.
+Alongside the year-round staff, everyone pitches in to get things done.
+Sometimes it will be the students handling set-up and cleaning duties as a group; other times, the entire VBC staff will be working together to get the camp ready for our next guest group.
+When you’re in Outpost, you learn to work as a team to get these big tasks done!

 You may have opportunities in …